Common Course Numbering

 UNM's Academic Affairs values the academic judgment of faculty, which is protected by the UNM Faculty Handbook and the Regents' Policy Manual.
 As with all courses at UNM, faculty determine course materials, teaching methods and approaches, assignments and specific content for Common Course Numbered courses offered at UNM.

-— Pamela Cheek, Ph.D., Associate Provost for Curriculum and Assessment
+— Dr. Pamela Cheek, Associate Provost for Student Success

 Resources